angelstreet/virtualpytest/docs/dev/NAVIGATION_METRICS_IMPLEMENTATION.md

 ### Fetching Metrics

-To fetch metrics for a tree, use the following endpoint:
+To fetch metrics for a tree (including all nested subtrees), use the following endpoint:

 ```
 GET /server/metrics/tree/<tree_id>
 ```

+**Hierarchical Behavior**: When `tree_id` is a root tree with nested subtrees, the API automatically:
+1. Fetches the complete tree hierarchy using `get_complete_tree_hierarchy()`
+2. Aggregates metrics from all trees in the hierarchy (root + all nested subtrees)
+3. Returns unified metrics covering the entire navigation structure
+4. Includes hierarchy information in the response

 The response will include metrics for all nodes and edges in the tree: